Slaymish/my-digital-garden/src/site/notes/EEEN202/EEEN Lab Info.md

 MUX:
 - always one output
 - used to switch between two diff things
-- make the selecton with control select lines
+- make the selection with control select lines